22940dev/hugo-frameview/content/likes.md

 ## Writing

-I share my knowledge and experiences by writing about it in my [blog](https://medium.com/@nikitavoloboev) and I maintain my own [personal wiki](https://wiki.nikitavoloboev.xyz) in the spirit of continuous learning.
+I share my knowledge and experiences by writing about it in my own [personal wiki](https://wiki.nikitavoloboev.xyz) in the spirit of continuous learning.

 ## Music